 It is a good idea to keep a journal, or at least some notes, during your divorce.
 Contemporaneous notes are considered admissible forms of evidence in court cases.
 Should your divorce become contentious, this type of documentation may prove to be very helpful.

-Finally, you should be ready to shut down your social media accounts for awhile.
+Finally, you should be ready to shut down your social media accounts for a while.
 Anything you post on social media could potentially be used against you in a Colorado divorce dispute.
 As such, it is a best practice to simply refrain from posting until your divorce is completely resolved.

 At Bloch & Chapleau, LLC, our Denver divorce lawyers have extensive experience in family law proceedings.
 If you are considering filing for divorce in Colorado, please reach out to us today to schedule your confidential legal consultation.
 From our offices in Denver, Park Meadows, and Edwards, we represent clients throughout the region, including in Jefferson County, Summit County, and Eagle County.